ihdia/docvisor/README.md

 2. Run `./run.sh` script to load the app

 **NOTE:** Ensure that the requirements have been installed.
 To do so, refer to [this step](#step-3-setting-up-your-environment).

+# Full Documentation

+For a detailed documentation of each tool, kindly visit the [DocVisor's documentation page](https://ihdia.iiit.ac.in/docvisor/).